akash-network/website/src/content/Docs/akash-nodes/akash-node-deployment-via-omnibus/index.md

 ### Snapshot Download Progress

-- While the blockchain snapshot is downloading, the following logs should be visible within Cloudmos
+- While the blockchain snapshot is downloading, the following logs should be visible within Akash Console
 - We can know that the snapshot download is not yet complete if we see this message in the logs

 ![](../../assets/snapshotDownloading.png)